BlockPainterIndustry/NewAdventures1.20.1/README.md

 ## Future Plans

 First Alpha Version: The mod will reach the first alpha Version (Version: alpha-0.1.0).
-Version a0.1.0 will also be the first version I will release.
+Version alpha-0.1.0 will also be the first version I will release.

 ## Warning

-Please Understand that all versions with alpha or beta in name could be unstable and or game breaking especially the dev branch.
-I will try to keep all versions in master and the uploaded mods on the mod poertal as clean and bug free as possible but understand that at    this point i coding the mod alone and to this in my free time.
+Please Understand that all versions with alpha or beta in name could be unstable and or game breaking especially the versions uploaded on the dev branch.
+I will try to keep all versions in master aswell as the uploaded mods on the mod portal as clean and bug free as possible but understand that at this point i coding the mod alone and to this in my free time.